linq2js/hta/readme.md

 # HTA

-The 2kB framework for building Hyper Text Application
+The tiny framework for building Hyper Text Application with ease

 ## Why HTA ?